Terms of service

 Interfaculty Center Data processing & Statistics, Vrije Universiteit Brussel

 The quality of the data in relation to the research questions of interest defines the statistical potential and are the responsibility of the client.
 A consultant only analyses data to address clear hypotheses offered by the requesting researcher.
 A consultant does not read through substantive literature, this remains the responsibility of the requesting researcher.
 No responsibility can be assumed for any inadequate analysis if caused by false or incomplete information from the client.
 Consultants can decline or stop any assignment based on poor quality of data, research questions that are considered inadequate, or the refusal of clients to take methodological concerns raised by the consultant into account.
-Data offered to ICDS should be in an appropriate format.
+Data offered to ICDS should be in an appropriate format, and pseudonomized.
 ICDS should be contacted in advance for assistance if in doubt.
 Data remains property of the researchers or any other person who delivers the data.
 Data will be saved in an internal ICDS database.
 Public use will require consent of an owner of the data.

 While an attempt is made in advance to agree on an appropriate timing for performing the data analysis, the time required typically remains uncertain because of various potential complicating factors, for example a change in statistical technique following observed data properties.
 A consultant can not be pressured into a quick delivery of the results (time) nor into the use of specific techniques (action).